Lsh0x/murmure-api/examples/README_RUST_CLIENT.md

 Error: No input device available
 ```

+**Solution**:
-**Solution**: Ensure your microphone is connected and recognized by your OS.
+- Ensure your microphone is connected and recognized by your OS
+- On macOS: Check microphone permission in System Settings → Privacy & Security → Microphone
+- List available devices by checking the client output

+### Silent Audio / Permission Denied (macOS)

+If you see:
+- `Audio level: 0` during recording
+- `Non-zero samples: 0 (0.0%)`
+- `Max amplitude: 0`

+This indicates microphone permission is denied on macOS.

+**Solution**: See [Microphone Permission (macOS)](#microphone-permission-macos) section above.

 ### Connection Refused